The path from restoration to luxury Haute Horlogerie

-Michel Parmigiani developed a method of restoration that became his work ethic.
-His outstanding watchmaking skills were constantly improved by the lessons learnt from every piece he restored, and he began to make a name for himself amongst watch museums and collectors who sought out his talents.
-In the 1980s, he was assigned the task of maintaining the inestimably valuable Maurice-Yves Sandoz collection.
-It was in this capacity that he met Pierre Landolt, president of the Sandoz Family Foundation, whose admiration and trust would sow the seeds for the incredible watchmaking adventure that continues to unfold to this day.
+In 1976, while the quartz crisis was ravaging the landscape of traditional watchmaking, he set up his own workshop dedicated to restoration.
+During the day, he restored the marvels of watchmaking past, whilst devoting himself to his personal creations at night.
+Each work that Michel Parmigiani restored delivered up the secrets of its mechanism, enriching his technical knowledge and expertise as a watchmaker.
+He quickly began to make a name for himself amongst watch museums and collectors, who noticed his talents.
+In 1980, he was entrusted with the maintenance of the priceless Maurice-Yves Sandoz collection.
+It was in this capacity that he met Pierre Landolt, president of the Sandoz Family Foundation, whose respect and admiration for him would sow the seeds for the incredible watchmaking adventure he embarked on.
 In 1996, Michel Parmigiani acquired the production means and resources to create a brand that would bear his own name.

 On 29 May 1996, Parmigiani Fleurier was officially launched.
 It is a brand which aspires to be rich not only in technical skills, but also in master craftsmanship, committed to upholding — and sometimes resurrecting — its techniques, in the region.
 Parmigiani Fleurier is true to the talent of its founder, who gets involved in the creation of each and every prestige watch.
 The brand and its fully independent manufacture remain faithful to the quest for excellence which has pervaded the career of Michel Parmigiani.